LBMC/Lemaire_et_al_2019/Figure_ESA/README.md

 ## Description

-This program aims to create Heatmpas and correlation figures that shows, for each group of exons activated by each studied splicing factors,  many caracteristics described in sed database.
+This program aims to create Heatmaps and correlation figures that shows, for each group of exons activated by each studied splicing factors,  many caracteristics described in sed database.

 ## Building the documentation